-The majority of admissions for pneumonia and influenza did not result in intensive care unit (ICU) admission or death; however, 189 ICU admissions and 93 deaths have occurred among persons with P&I admission diagnoses (Figure 3a).
+The majority of admissions for pneumonia and influenza did not result in intensive care unit (ICU) admission or death; however, 309 ICU admissions and 153 deaths have occurred among persons with P&I admission diagnoses (Figure 3a).
 The majority of P&I admissions occurred among persons ≥65 years of age across all severity categories, especially among deaths (Figure 3b).
 Please note that pneumonia and influenza admissions serve as a proxy for influenza activity but do not necessarily represent influenza infections.
-Data presented are as of the week ending December 8, 2018 (Week 49).